jonhayes37/Power-Dice/README.md

 ![](/Power Dice/Resources/plus_11.png)

 A true 50/50, the Plus-Minus Dice offers players a **high risk, high reward** option in their Power Round.
 Two dice are rolled; a
 6-sided die on which three sides are positive and three sides are negative, and a regular 12-sided die.
-The roll is then added or subtracted from the player's score total.
+The player then **gains or loses 100x the roll on the 12-sided die.**

 ### The Tripler Dice